Classical and Quantum Mechanics via Lie algebras: Harmonic oscillators and coherent states

 The representation theory of the single-mode Heisenberg algebra is particularly simple since by the Stone--von Neumann theorem, all unitary representations are equivalent.
 We find that the quantum spectrum of a harmonic oscillator is discrete and consists of the classical frequency (multiplied by $\hbar)$ and its nonnegative integral multiples (overtones, excited states).

-To make work in the representation where the harmonic oscillator Hamiltonian is diagonal, we introduce Dirac's bra-ket notation, and deduce the basic properties of the bosonic Fock spaces, first for a single harmonic oscillator and then for a system of finitely many harmonic modes.
+We shall work in the representation where the harmonic oscillator Hamiltonian is diagonal, which gives rise to the ladder operators mediating between neighboring eigenstates.
+We introduce Dirac's bra-ket notation, and deduce the basic properties of the bosonic Fock spaces, first for a single harmonic oscillator and then for a system of finitely many harmonic modes.

 We then introduce coherent states, an overcomplete basis representation in which not only the Heisenberg algebra, but the action of the Heisenberg group is explicitly visible.
 Coherent states are quantum states that behave as classically as possible, thereby making a bridge between the quantum system and classical systems.
 The coherent state representation is particularly relevant for the study of quantum optics, but we only indicate its connection to the modes of the electromagnetic field.